Article Categories

 Debugging shell scripts

-This script prompts user to enter their name and then displays a welcome message using their name.
+This script prompts the user to enter their name and then displays a welcome message using their name.

 "The Linux Command Line" by William E. Shotts, Jr.

-"The Linux Command Line" is an excellent resource for anyone looking to learn more about Linux command line interface (CLI).
-While this ebook is not specifically focused on shell scripting, it does cover many of fundamental concepts that are essential for shell scripting.
+"The Linux Command Line" is an excellent resource for anyone looking to learn more about the Linux command line interface (CLI).
+While this ebook is not specifically focused on shell scripting, it does cover many of the fundamental concepts that are essential for shell scripting.

 Basic and advanced command line concepts